-The Subscriber must provide the appropriate documentation (as listed in the accompanying chart) to the institution Benefits Office.
+The Subscriber must provide the appropriate documentation listed in the following chart to the institution Benefits Office.
 In the event of extenuating circumstances that prevent the listed documentation from being available, the institution Benefits Office may seek clarification from OEB to ensure the enrollment is supported by adequate documentation.